mvolkmann/blog/src/swift/Fastlane.md

    - Create a new UI Test target named "ScreenshotTests" that is specifically for creating screenshots as described in my XCTest blog page.
      This should be separate from the target that runs the real UI tests.
+   - Delete the file `ScreenshotTests/ScreenshotTestsLaunchTests.swift`.
+     This isn't needed for capturing screenshots.
    - Move the `fastlane/SnapshotHelper.swift` into the new target directory.
    - Edit the file `ScreenshotTests/ScreenshotTests.swift`.
    - In the `setupWithError` method, add the following: